riacono91/izicap/README.md

 - 100% is passing

 **modify article created by the user with the first button**
-- with Chrome, it is failing the check where I expect that the article under 'Your Feed' is modified
+- with Chrome, 100% is passing
 - with Firefox, is failing the check of the successful publication

 ## Adding Comment To An Existing Article